 T-1 Create new local streets in the Activity Center.
 Additional connections will provide a more robust system of local streets, which offer alternatives to thoroughfares for shorter trips.
 Smaller blocks also support denser development and pedestrian accessibility within an Activity Center.
-As redevelopment occurs, new local streets should connect:
+For these reasons, a robust network with 500' or shorter block lengths (see Graphic 4 below, for example) are preferred in Mixed Use Activity Centers.
+As the Park